QuarkNerd/blog/nsoper/_posts/2016-01-20-restful-api-with-aspnet50.md

 author: nsoper
 title: Building a RESTful API with ASP.NET 5
 layout: default_post
+summary: >-
-summary: "This blog describes my first experience of writing a RESTful API with Microsoft's new MVC 6 framework which is due to be released as part of ASP.NET 5 in early 2016."
+  This blog describes my first experience of writing a RESTful API with Microsoft's new MVC 6 framework which is due to be released as part of ASP.NET 5 in early 2016.
 categories:
-  - .NET
-  - Web
-  - C#
+  - Tech
 ---

 *Very soon after we first published this post, Microsoft announced they had changed the name from **ASP.NET 5** to **ASP.NET Core 1.0**.
-Rather than re-writing this post, I've summarised the reasons for the change [in a new post]({{site.github.url}}/2016/01/21/aspnet5-to-aspnetcore.html).*
+Rather than re-writing this post, I've summarised the reasons for the change [in a new post]({{site.baseurl}}/2016/01/21/aspnet5-to-aspnetcore.html).*

 Since we [last wrote about ASP.NET 5](http://blog.scottlogic.com/2015/05/14/aspnet50-intro.html) Microsoft have pushed the [first release candidate (RC1)](https://github.com/aspnet/home/releases/v1.0.0-rc1-final) for the new platform.
 According to Microsoft's [Schedule and Roadmap](https://github.com/aspnet/Home/wiki/Roadmap) we will be seeing <span id="version5-of-1">version 1.0.0 (of version 5?)</span> in Q1 2016.